-Not Achieved means the student has not sufficiently met the standard required to Achieve.

 An Achieved grade means the student can do straight forward work in that topic.
+Merit means the student has a good comprehension of the topic.
 Merit means the student has a good comprehension of the topic.
 Excellence means the student understands the subject really well.